 How To Start A Relationship Over – 9 Helpful Tips

-When you’re starting over with your spouse or partner, you may want to immediately get back to the days of old, where you spent entire afternoons just talking to each other.
+When you’re starting over with your spouse or partner, you may want to immediately get back to the old days, when you spent entire afternoons just talking to each other.
+However, picking up exactly where you left off may neither be feasible nor healthy.
 If you can’t seem to get through a few conversations without arguing, the following tips for starting over a relationship laid out by Shazia will help you:

 1. Developing mutual respect is a necessity